scottwalmsley/SmpdbParser/README.md

 The object class for the Smpdb pathways as seen in the pathways.csv file.

 ### *4. SmpdbMetabolite*
-The obect class for the Smpdb Metabolite-pathway relationships as seen in the metabolites.csv file.
+The object class for the Smpdb Metabolite-pathway relationships as seen in the metabolites.csv file.

 ### *5. SmpdbMap and SmpdbMetaboliteMap*